 Vision and Roadmap for Regulators and Supervisory Agencies.

-• Code of Federal Regulations published in RDF/OWL in addition to today’s PDF and XML.
+Code of Federal Regulations published in RDF/OWL in addition to today’s PDF and XML.
+SEC, FED, and FFIEC should set the standard – not Jayzed Data Models.

-Firms submit in RDF, which the regulator directly load into the Triple Store.
+RDF forms alongside and ultimately replaces current XML/XBRL.
+Firms submit in RDF, which the regulator directly loads into the Triple Store.

 Regulator’s roadmap to Semantic Compliance